+Following the PLND, the prostate is removed from both the bladder and the urethra.
 With the prostate removed, the bladder is sewn to the urethra.
-A catheter is placed through the penis and remains in place while the tissues heal.
-The catheter is subsequently removed in the clinic 10 days later.
-An RRP typically takes 1 ½ to 2 ½ hours to perform.
+Then, physicians place a catheter through the penis, which remains in place while the tissues heal, and remote it in the clinic 10 days later.
+An RRP typically takes one and a half to two and a half hours to perform.

 Robotic Assisted Laparoscopic Radical Prostatectomy (LRP)

-At Virginia Mason, surgeons performing LRP use a robotic surgical assist device called "The da Vinci® Surgical Robot".
+At Virginia Mason, surgeons performing LRP use a robotic surgical assist device called "The da Vinci® Surgical Robot.”
 This robotic system employs the latest advancements in surgical robots.

-Patients considering surgical treatment for their prostate cancer have common concerns: cure; recovery; urinary continence and sexual function.
+Patients considering surgical treatment for their prostate cancer have common concerns: cure, recovery, urinary continence and sexual function.